Characterization of Hemodynamic Signal by Learning Multi-View Relationships: Canonical Least Squares Clustering

-This problem yields the first CLS components.
-A crucial difference from CCA is the lack of $R^{(i)}$ in the constraints.
-Thus the proposed labeling step minimizes~(\ref{eqn:cca5}) while respecting the constraints because they are independent of the cluster labels.
-As a result, both the CLS step and labeling step decrease the objective function.
-The other difference is the lack of $u_i$ in the constraints.
-These would serve no purpose in CLS; constraints on only $v_i$ suffice to eliminate the zero solution as the minimum.
-Additionally, when only $v_i$ is constrained, the problem generalizes ordinary least squares, which does not constrain the coefficients of the independent variables.
+This optimization problem has a positive semidefinite objective but quadratic constraints, so it is not convex.
+We denote~(\ref{eqn:cls1}) CLS (for the first component).
+One major difference from CCA is the lack of $X$ or $Y$ in the constraints.
+This difference enables CLS to form the building block of a clustering method with a well-defined optimization procedure, as will soon be explained.
+The other difference is the lack of $u$ in the constraints.
+When only $v$ is constrained, the problem generalizes ordinary least squares, which does not constrain the coefficients of the independent variables, to multiple outputs.

-Next we present the solution for the first CLS component.
-We omit superscripts and subscripts involving $i$ by considering only a single cluster.
-Furthermore, matrix $R^{(i)}$ can be omitted by considering only rows of $X$ and $Y$ that belong to cluster $i$.
-The problem is then given by

-Let $v$ be fixed.
+Next we present the solution to~(\ref{eqn:cls1}).
+First let $v$ be fixed.
 The problem becomes ordinary least squares in $u$, yielding